uurcan/TypingTest/README.md

 # TypingTest
 Typing test application for Android devices..
-The main purpose of the application is write as fastest as you can!
+The main objective of the application is write as fastest as you can!
 Application includes two different options.
 Single Word mode and Paragraph Mode..

 Single Word mode :